 Can #Paleo put the brakes on the aging process?

 Hair and Nails

 Compared with other parts of the body, hair and nails are not essential to our survival.
 Thus, if you’re nutrient deficient or otherwise have compromised health, hair and nail quality will probably be the first to go.
-The overall nutrient density of a Paleo diet alone can lead to a significant improvement in hair and nail strength, thickness, and shine, but certain nutrients such as zinc, biotin, and iron may play a particularly important role, and it’s common for intakes of these nutrients to increase significantly when someone switches to a Paleo diet.

 For example, red meat and shellfish are some of the best dietary sources of zinc, while cereal grains actually decrease zinc absorption due to the presence of phytates.
 Because of this, people who avoid red meat and shellfish and consume lots of whole grains (in other words, people who follow a conventionally “healthy” diet) might not be getting adequate zinc, which could lead to poor hair and nail quality.